lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 (Well, that's rude, but computers often are.
 You can't please everyone.)

 The expression in the `if` statement is called a _condition_.
-For intance, `10 == 10` is always `true`; `2 >= 3` (meaning 'greater or equal') is always `false`.
+For instance, `10 == 10` is always `true`; `2 >= 3` (meaning 'greater or equal') is always `false`.

 Like Python and the C-like languages `==` is used for 'is equal', since a single `=`